You’ll find the answers to all of our FAQs (frequently asked questions) about punting below.

 We have the flexibility to accommodate just about any reasonable request.
 Get in touch and we can discuss your requirements.

-The closest car park is a few minutes walk away at Park Street.
+The closest car park is a few minutes walk away at Castle Hill.
 There are regular buses from the railway station and the nearest bus stop is Bridge Street.

 To find out about taking your Cambridge tour, click here for more info.

-Currently etickets are purchased for the day that you want to go and a rough time slot.
+E-tickets are purchased for the date and time that you want to go punting.

 Please note: There are times when the punt station may be closed due to adverse weather conditions or other factors outside of our control.